London United Busways: Hounslow (AV)

 Hounslow garage operates routes 110, 117, 203, 419, 695, 696, 698, H22, H37 and H98.

 Hounslow garage was opened by the London General Omnibus Company in 1913 on the former site of the District Railway's Hounslow Town station.
 The garage along with many others was requisitioned in the First World War.
 Hounslow was the subject of two firsts in 1925 and 1930 with the first pneumatic tyre buses and the original Dennis Dart allocated respectively.
 The garage had one problem though: the roof was too low and only open toppers and single deck vehicles could use the depot until the mid-1930s when the roof was raised.

 A London Transport survey in 1947 found that 92 vehicles were allocated to Hounslow, a garage with a capacity of 72.
 This was mainly achieved by parking buses on a plot of land behind the garage that was also used to stand vehicles terminating there on layover.
 The garage was rebuilt in the early 1950s and included a new bus station in front of the garage.
 The planned allocation was now up to 120 vehicles, although the allocation in 2002 was 127.

 Hounslow's first one-man operated double deckers were MCW Metrobuses delivered in 1982 for routes 111 and 202.
 With the allocation still high, Hounslow runs a number of night services on behalf of other First Bus London garages to enable it to fit the buses into the garage.
 It was also the first garage in London to operate a low-floor bus with the arrival of Wright Pathfinder bodied Dennis Lance SLF in December 1993.

 There were plans to relocate the garage away from the town centre and allow the expansion of the adjoining bus station.
 In 2005, Transport for London submitted a planning application for a new depot to be built on the site of the former Williams Dye Works along Hanworth Road.
 The application was eventually abandoned by TfL in 2009 largely due to a campaign by residents overlooking the site, who feared the new garage would cause pollution in the area and advocated for a new park to instead occupy the site.

 Hounslow Heath (WK)

 Hounslow Heath garage operate routes 105, 116, 235 and 423.

-Park Royal (RP)

-Park Royal garage operates routes 18 and N18.

-Park Royal was opened by NCP Challenger on 26 May 2007, on the site of the former Metroline garage (HR) in Atlas Road, Park Royal, which had closed in 2005.
-The garage site is under lease until 2027, with plans made by First Bus London to move buses to a new site more suitable for electrification within the area.